harshareddy794/Project-Hashely/README.md

 if hash exist then it will return the corresponding string if not exits it will show data not found.

+Note:
+Script is developed to dehash 6 lakhs hashes but because of github storage is limited to 25mb per file.
+So it is decreased to only 60,000 hashes

 ==============Steps to follow before running the script==========

 1.Open terminal/cmd.